Rent the whole island or a private villa!

 Furnished with hardwood floors, each villa boasts a private swimming pool and a sun terrace.
 With free WiFi, iPads, and flat-screen TVs, the villas offer guests all the comforts of home.
 Minibar items are included and are replenished daily.

-The Brando is endeavoring to operate exclusively with renewable, non-fossil energy sources drawn from the sea, the sun, and other renewable resources, with no sacrifice to luxury and comfort.
-With innovative and pioneering technology, the goal for The Brando is to become the first new resort in the world to obtain LEED Platinum certification, the organization’s highest accolade, as new construction in the campus category.
+The Brando is operating exclusively with renewable, non-fossil energy sources drawn from the sea, the sun, and other renewable resources.
+With no sacrifice to luxury and comfort.
+With innovative and pioneering technology.
+The goal for The Brando is to become the first new resort in the world to obtain LEED Platinum certification.
+The organization’s highest accolade, as new construction in the campus category.

 The resort is named after the islands previous owner, renowned Hollywood actor Marlon Brando.